 When form and protocol generally take precedent over and is valued more than substance, a society struggles to make social, economic, and political progress.

-Nepali society is one where that is the norm and for good reason too: we are a highly patriarchal and stratified Brahmanical society where Khas-Arya (hill High Caste Hindu) men sit at the top of the pecking order.
+Nepali society is one where that is the norm and for good reason too: we are a highly patriarchal and stratified Brahmanical society where Khas-Arya (hill so-called High Caste Hindu) men sit at the top of the pecking order.
 Many of the inane forms and protocols, therefore, reaffirm and reinforce that standing of theirs, among other things.
 In Nepal, we call that (and many such archaic traditional cultural practices) “Sanskiriti” or “Chalan.”

 Sanskiriti, for example, calls for respect for — and the veneration of — old men, people automatically presumed to be wise and much more knowledgeable than others.
 As a matter of fact, systems and structures for the entire history of the country have been such that (old) men belonging to A group, the priestly caste — one of the two Khas-Aryas — have been able to decide pretty exclusively what knowledge is.
 Not surprisingly, they have been — and largely still are — accepted by many others as the ones having them AND in a position to impart.

-Anyway, the following are two examples of old High Caste Hindu men of academia who are offended by young women apparently not following forms and protocols and, in the process, display a complete disregard for — or ignorance of — the substance of the event: “Women in Science.”
+Anyway, the following are two examples of old so-called High Caste Hindu men of academia who are offended by young women apparently not following forms and protocols and, in the process, display a complete disregard for — or ignorance of — the substance of the event: “Women in Science.”
 They also display an utter lack of respect for the women — women of similar academic and professional stature as them.

 The incident took place on the last day of a week-long program organized by the Trieste-based International Center for Theoretical Physicists (ICTP), held at Tribhuvan University (TU), Kathmandu, the biggest public university in the country.